 TextileGlossary.com

-What are "Strike-off" - Definition & Explanation
+What is "Strike-off" - Definition & Explanation

 Strike-off